jacobdbt2100/Data-Analytics-Basics/README.md

 - Dashboards vs Reports vs One-pager insights
 - Tailoring insights for different audiences

----

 ## ✅ 8.
 Documentation & Reproducibility
 - Structuring notebooks, dashboards, and reports
 - Version control basics
 - Communicating assumptions, limitations, and data decisions

----

-### 🎯 What You Will Achieve
-✅ Analytics fundamentals
-✅ Ability to translate business questions into insights
-✅ Data cleaning, EDA, and storytelling skills
-✅ Preparation for Excel, SQL, BI tools, and Python